 The Company maintains certain of its raw material inventories in amounts in excess of our operating cycle of one year due to the nature of our manufacturing process, production lead time, and the recyclability of our raw material.
-These inventories were classified as long-term inventory as of December 31, 2005 and 2004.
+These inventories were classified as long-term inventory as of March 31, 2006, and December 31, 2005 and 2004.
 The Company determined that its current and projected raw material requirements are not sufficient enough to warrant the use of such raw materials in the foreseeable future.
-Accordingly, the Company reduced the carrying value of raw materials held by its subsidiary, Liquidmetal Korea, by the amounts considered to be excessive during the year ended 2005.
+Accordingly, the Company reduced the carrying value of raw materials held by its subsidiary, Liquidmetal Korea, by the amounts considered to be excessive during 2005.
 The write-down during the year ended December 31, 2005 amounted to \$2,746 and is included in "Impairment of long lived assets" in the accompanying Consolidated Statement of Operations and Comprehensive Loss for the year ended December 31, 2005.
-The total amount of long term inventory was \$0 and \$1,810 as of December 31, 2005 and 2004, respectively.
+There were no such write-downs during the three months ended March 31, 2006 and 2005.
+The total amount of long term inventory was \$0 as of March 31, 2006 and December 31, 2005 and \$1,810 as of December 31, 2004.

 The Company analyzes inventory held for any excess or obsolescence issues.
 Any amounts considered excess or obsolete are written off.
 Further, as significant amount of sales of Liquidmetal bulk alloy parts are used primarily in consumer electronics components, our inventory is subject to fluctuations in demand for those consumer electronics goods.
 Accordingly, the Company reduces the carrying value of raw materials held by its subsidiary, Liquidmetal Korea, by the amounts considered to be excess or obsolete.
-The write-downs amounted to \$1,644 and are included in "Cost of Sales" in the accompanying Statement of Operations and Comprehensive Loss for the year ended December 31, 2005.
+The Company recorded a net write-down of \$933 for inventory in excess and obsolescence for the three months ended March 31, 2006 and a benefit of \$27 from inventory that was previously written down for inventory in excess and obsolescence for the three months ended March 31, 2005 and are included in "Cost of Sales in the accompanying Statement of Operations and Comprehensive Loss.
+As of December 31, 2005, the write-downs included in "Cost of Sales" in the accompanying Statement of Operations and Comprehensive Loss amounted to \$1,644.
 As of December 31, 2004, the write-downs included in "Cost of Sales" in the accompanying Statement of Operations and Comprehensive Loss amounted to \$605, which includes a \$406 charge incurred during the fourth quarter of 2004 related to certain hinge finished goods used in our customer's cell phone models which were nearing its end of life.